Annie

 Rooster and Lily arrive, disguised as Ralph and Shirley Mudge, saying they are Annie's parents.
 They plan to claim Annie and the $50,000 reward, but they need Miss Hannigan's help.
 Once they have the money, they plan to do away with Annie and live in the lap of luxury ("Easy Street – Reprise").

-Meanwhile, in Washington D.C., President Roosevelt and members of his cabinet are listening to a popular radio commentator attack the President's policies.
+Meanwhile, in Washington, D.C., President Roosevelt and members of his cabinet are listening to a popular radio commentator attack the President's policies.
 Warbucks and Annie arrive in the Oval Office.
-As Warbucks and the government officials discuss the depressing facts about the economic situation, Annie counters by reminding them to stay optimistic ("Tomorrow - Reprise").
+As Warbucks and the government officials discuss the depressing facts about the economic situation, Annie counters by reminding them to stay optimistic ("Tomorrow – Reprise").
 The President reacts to her viewpoint with enthusiasm and makes the cabinet members sing along.
-When Warbucks and Annie hear the news that hundreds of people claiming to be Annie's parents are surrounding the Warbucks mansion, they immediately return to New York.
+When Warbucks and Annie hear the news that hundreds of people who are claiming to be Annie's parents are surrounding the Warbucks mansion, they immediately return to New York.
 Inspired by Annie's optimism, the cabinet members and the President invent the New Deal.

-At the mansion, Annie and Warbucks discover that Grace has already interviewed and dismissed the throng of people since no one mentioned anything about a locket.
+At the mansion, Annie and Warbucks discover that Grace has already interviewed and dismissed the throngs of people since no one mentioned anything about a locket.
 The maker of Annie's locket has also reported that the purchasers cannot be traced.
 It appears that Annie's quest cannot have a happy ending.
 Attempting to console her, Warbucks declares his own feelings about Annie and her importance in his life ("Something Was Missing").

 Casting